amd/quark-documentation/docs/autoapi/quark/onnx/finetuning/create_torch/quant_norm_ops/index.rst

    A wrapper for torch layer's input/weight/bias quantization

+.. py:class:: QLayerNorm(**kwargs: Any)

+   A wrapper for torch layer's input/weight/bias quantization